 What is a stratum title unit?

-Stratum title, also known as stratum estate, is similar to strata title in that it is normally used as a title for units or townhouses.
+Stratum title, also known as stratum estate or company share title (VIC), is similar to strata title in that it is normally used as a title for units or townhouses.

 However, stratum title properties are more complex to manage and are not as widely accepted by banks as security for a home loan.